Suz/OzoneWeather/README.md

                 }];
         }]

-The code is very similar in the use of flattenMap:, but the second version (chaining) uses `then:` instead of additional `flattenMap:` and `subscribeNext:`.
+The code is very similar in the use of `flattenMap:`, but the second version (chaining) uses `then:` instead of additional `flattenMap:` and `subscribeNext:`.
 Since `subscribeNext:` is to be avoided, let's look into `then:`.
 Ah, no. The header files are your friend.

 Regarding `then:`